THC-P – Is the cannabinoid allowed in Germany?

 In the case of tetrahydrocannabiphorol, the question arises as to whether it is produced synthetically or occurs naturally in the cannabis plant.
 Since THC-P occurs naturally in the cannabis plant, but can also be produced from other cannabinoids through hydrogenation, one could also speak of a semi-synthetic cannabinoid.
 Many manufacturers are therefore convinced that the NpSG does not apply to their products containing THCP, even if THC-P has an intoxicating effect, similar to cannabinoids such as H4CBD or HHC.

 THC-P in Germany.
 Legal or illegal?

-Since THC-P - to our knowledge - is not explicitly listed in the Narcotics Act (BtMG), many manufacturers and consumers assume that THC-P is legal.
+Since THC-P - as far as we know - is not explicitly listed in the Narcotics Act (BtMG), many manufacturers and consumers assume that THC-P is legal.
 This means that products from THCP flowers to THCP vape could also be legal in Germany.
 THC-P is currently still legal in Germany - at least that's what you might think if you see the growing number of THCP-containing products on the market.
 However, we cannot guarantee this and you may even be liable to prosecution if you buy or possess products containing THCP.

 Will THC-P be banned?

-THC-P has an intoxicating effect, side effects are very likely, and little is known about long-term effects.
+THC-P has an intoxicating effect, side effects are very likely, and little is known about long-term consequences.
 For these reasons, a ban on THC-P could be considered.
-However, it could still be some time before such a THC-P ban comes into effect, as the federal government is currently busy with the possible legalization of cannabis.
+However, it could still be some time before such a THC-P ban comes, as the federal government is currently busy with the possible legalization of cannabis.

 In summary, it can be said that the legal situation of THC-P in Germany is currently ambiguous.
 It is important to follow current legislation and stay up to date on the legality of THC-P and related products as the situation could change in the future.